 Given the current market conditions, many investors wonder whether they should change their portfolios while others are already implementing the changes.
 While no one is better suited to tell you how to manage your portfolio when the market is volatile, you need to make some considerations to ensure you achieve your investment goals and place your money in the right places.

-Your first investment decisions to consider should be in the line of evaluating your overall financial position.
-Especially when it’s the first time to draw a financial plan.
+ToggleThe first step to starting investing is evaluating your overall financial position, especially when it’s the first time to draw up a financial plan.
 That means having a detailed outlook of your income, debts, and savings.
 Once you know where you stand, you can easily outline your objective for investing, goals, and risk tolerance level.

 Remember that you don’t have a 100% guarantee of making money from your investment.
 In fact, you might end up losing your capital.
 Whatever money you set aside for investing, ensure it does not affect your daily living expenses.

-When drawing your investing road map, also consider your investment time horizon.
+While drawing your investing road map, also consider your investment time horizon.
 Are you looking for a long-term or short-term investment period?
-Will you need to withdraw your investment in the next year to meet other financial needs?
-Or are you investing for a longer period, like 5/10/15 years?
-Why do you need to map all of this?
-Because different investment assets are ideal for particular time horizons.
-For instance, stocks and bonds are perfect for long-term investing, while money market funds are ideal for short-term.
+Will you need to withdraw your investment in the next year to meet other financial needs, or you’re investing for a longer period like 5/10/15 years?

 Risk tolerance is the variability degree in returns that you’re willing to take in any investment.
 Your risk appetite will define what asset classes suit you.
-If you know how much risk you are willing to take or tolerate ensures you don’t wind up with investments that keep you up at night.
-Do extensive research on any investment you’re about to undertake and understand its risk levels.
+If you know how much risk you are willing to take or tolerate, ensures you don’t wind up with investments that keep you up at night.
+Once you start investing, ensure you extensively research any investment you’re about to undertake and understand its risk levels.

-The bottom line is that no investment comes without related risks, and part of making investment decisions is to define how much risk you are willing to take.
+The bottom line is that no investment comes without related risks.
 The risk value differs between asset classes, and you should be prepared for the volatility of the market when investing.

 Alternatively, you can invest through a managed fund, like a mutual fund, exchange-traded fund (ETF), or an index fund.
 Managed funds usually use pooled money from various investors and invest in multiple assets.

-A managed fund will also have a dedicated manager in charge of making investment decisions and research.
-All you have to do is set your investment goal, risk tolerance, and preferred investment assets.
+A managed fund will also have a dedicated manager in charge of managing the fund’s investment decisions and research activities.
+All you have to do is say what you want to invest in, bonds, or stocks, among others, and how much risk you’re willing to take.
 You also need to provide your investment horizon and the investment approach.

 Yes, do not put all your eggs in one basket, even in investing.
 Having different asset classes in your portfolio helps diversify risk and ensure you earn a return from one of the underlying assets when the other is not performing well.